 Instructions from provincial Ottoman officials, notably the governor of Diyarbakir province Mehmed Reshid, gave impunity to the attackers, many of whom plundered and looted Armenian property.
 The killings were carried out under the glare of international publicity, including from missionaries - America was yet to join the war, and dramatic witness accounts of hundreds of people being killed, or even burned alive, appeared in the western press.
+Photographs show whole valleys littered with skulls.
+Armenian historians now claim 1.5 million people were murdered or starved to death in the Syrian deserts.
+Asked later how as a doctor he justified his policies, Reshid said: “My Turkish identity won out over my profession.
+Why do the Turkish authorities deny it was a genocide?

-Turkey denies that the Ottomans were responsible for the killing of one million Armenians during World War I, arguing that: The death toll has been inflated; Ethnic violence killed Turks as well; Deportations and death marches were simply "temporarily relocation" of Armenians for "security reasons" (ie. the pesky Armenians were being overtly "rebellious," "hostile," or pro-Russian); and The Ottoman leadership didn't intend to exterminate the Armenians, so it can't be called a "genocide. " World War I and aftermath Nope, not a genocide!
+" World War I and aftermath Nope, not a genocide!
 Recognition Recognition of the Armenian Genocide is a thorny issue since Turkey occupies a very strategic position in the world.
-Within Turkey.
-US academics join rush to deny Turkish massacre of Armenians - World - News - The Independent.
+Within Turkey The Turks are probably the most outspoken objecters to the term "genocide. " US academics join rush to deny Turkish massacre of Armenians - World - News - The Independent.
 Thanks to the diligent work of the Turkish embassy in Washington, a group of passive US congressmen and pro-Turkish academics at several leading American universities, the century's first holocaust - in which 1.5 million Armenians were slaughtered - is being transformed, against all the evidence to the contrary, into a mere side-effect of the First World War rather than a deliberate act of race persecution.

+Turkey Will Continue to Deny an Armenian Genocide.
+Historical evidence indicates that during World War I, Ottoman leaders — specifically Mehmet Talat, Ismail Enver and Ahmet Cemal, the Young Turk triumvirate — decided to eliminate Anatolia’s Armenians.
 On April 24, 1915, the day before Britain and France attacked at Gallipoli, some 250 Armenian notables in Istanbul were arrested, packed into trains and sent to join the hundreds of thousands of other Armenians soon to be massacred or driven out to their deaths in the Syrian desert.